jhollinger/occams-record/README.md

 ## Advanced eager loading

-Occams Record allows you to customize each eager load query using the full power of ActiveRecord's query builder.
+Occams Record allows you to tweak the SQL of any eager load.
+Pull back only the columns you need, change the order, add a `WHERE` clause, etc.

 ```ruby
 orders = OccamsRecord.